Fayum mummy portraits: Art-historical significance

 Severan Tondo with images of Septimius Severus and his family.
 Antikensammlung Berlin.

 The mummy portraits have immense art-historical importance.
 Ancient sources indicate that panel painting rather than wall painting (i.e., painting on wood or other mobile surfaces) was held in high regard, but very few ancient panel paintings survive.
-One of the few examples besides the mummy portraits is the Severan Tondo, also from Egypt (around 200), which, like the mummy portraits, is believed to represent a provincial version of contemporary style.
+One of the few examples besides the mummy portraits is the Severan Tondo, also from Egypt (200 AD), which, like the mummy portraits, is believed to represent a provincial version of contemporary style.
 (Note: Other examples: a framed portrait from Hawara, the image of a man flanked by two deities from the same site, or the 6th century BC panels from Pitsa in Greece.)

 Some aspects of the mummy portraits, especially their frontal perspective and their concentration on key facial features, strongly resemble later icon painting.
 A direct link has been suggested, but it should be kept in mind that the mummy portraits represent only a small part of a much wider Graeco-Roman tradition, the whole of which later bore an influence on the art of late antiquity and Byzantine art.
 A pair of panel "icons" of Serapis and Isis of comparable date (3rd century) and style are in the Getty Museum at Malibu; as with the cult of Mithras, earlier examples of cult images were sculptures or pottery figurines, but from the 3rd century reliefs and then painted images are found.